-We prioritize the health and safety of our staff and residents and want to do everything in our power to slow the spread of the coronavirus.
+We continue to prioritize the health and safety of our staff and residents and want to do everything in our power to slow the spread of the coronavirus.

 McKinley Memorial Library is happy to provide materials pickup while keeping both your safety and our safety in mind.
 All staff have received training and the personal protective equipment necessary to keep themselves, other staff, and the public safe.
-All employees wear face coverings according to protocols established by the State of Ohio.
-Library patrons must also follow the statewide mask mandate.
-The library asks that library patrons observe social distancing.
+The library is following CDC guidelines, and masks are required for employees and patrons unless they are fully vaccinated.

 What online resources do you have to offer?

 Please check out the many resources we have online:

 - Digital books, movies, and music, available 24-hours a day from OverDrive, Libby, and Hoopla